anatolyZader/vc-3/backend/ARCHITECTURE.md

 The `eventstorm.me` application is a modern Node.js application that provides a comprehensive set of features for developers and teams.
 The main functionalities of the application include:

-1. **Authentication and Authorization**: Secure user authentication and role-based access control to ensure data privacy and security.
+1. **Authentication and Authorization**: Secure user authentication and role-based access control.
-2. **Chat Functionality with AI Integration**: Real-time chat capabilities with the ability to leverage AI-powered language models for enhanced user experience and productivity.
+2. **Chat Functionality with AI Integration**: Real-time chat capabilities with AI-powered features, such as natural language processing and generation.
-3. **Git Analysis and Wiki Generation**: Integrating with Git repositories to analyze code, generate documentation, and provide a collaborative wiki platform.
+3. **Git Analysis and Wiki Generation**: Automated analysis of Git repositories and generation of project wikis.
-4. **API Structure and Documentation**: Exposing a well-structured and documented HTTP API for external integration and consumption.
+4. **API Structure and Documentation**: Robust HTTP API with comprehensive OpenAPI (Swagger) documentation.
-5. **Real-time Communication**: Leveraging WebSocket technology to enable real-time communication and collaboration features.
+5. **Real-time Communication**: Leveraging WebSocket technology for real-time data updates and notifications.

-The target use cases for this application include:
-- Enabling developers to collaborate on projects, discuss technical topics, and share knowledge.
-- Providing teams with a centralized platform for managing project-related information, documentation, and communication.
+The application is designed to serve a wide range of users, from individual developers to teams and organizations, providing them with a centralized platform for collaboration, knowledge sharing, and project management.
-- Empowering users to leverage AI-powered capabilities to enhance their productivity and decision-making processes.

 ## Architecture Patterns